hadronized/kak-tree-sitter/docs/man/getting-started.md

 ## Prerequisites

-As the name implies, this is project that bridges [tree-sitter] and [Kakoune].
+As the name implies, this project bridges [tree-sitter] and [Kakoune].
 You do not have to know anything about the former, but obviously, you need to have [Kakoune] installed.
 The rest is handled by this project.

 ## What is this?